kbroman/Talk_JSM2019/ReadMe.md

 ### Talk on &ldquo;Interactive graphics for genetic data&rdquo;

-These are slides for a talk that I will give in the [Department of Biostatistics and Medical Informatics](https://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison on 16 October 2015.
+These are slides for a talk that I gave in the [Department of Biostatistics and Medical Informatics](https://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison on 16 October 2015.